-The path again goes through a small settlement before joining a kuchcha road.
-We were at the lake by 8 am where this grand sight awaited us! 😀
+The path goes through another cluster of houses before taking a steep kuchcha road and we were at the lake by 8 am where this grand sight welcomed us! 😀

 There are few places more peaceful than a still water body surrounded by lush green mountains.
 Out came the cameras and the trek turned into a photo-walk.
 We passed quite a few villagers on their way to work in the city, who were amused by our awestruck faces.
 The villagers are used to the beauty around their homes but for us, who have grown up in the concrete jungle, this was heavenly.

 We could see a roaring waterfall in the distance and there are quite a few around Bhivpuri, the most famous of those being the Umroli waterfall.